WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 This design eliminates dependence on centralized registries for identifiers as well as centralized certificate authorities for key management—the standard pattern in hierarchical [PKI (public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure)).
 Because DID records are on a distributed ledger, each identity owner may serve as its own root authority—an architecture referred to as [DPKI (decentralized PKI)](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/final-documents/dpki.pdf).

 Note that DID methods may also be developed for identities registered in federated identity management systems.
 For their part, federated identity systems may add support for DIDs.
-This creates an interoperability bridge between the worlds of centralized and decentralized identity.
+This creates an interoperability bridge between the worlds of centralized, federated, and decentralized identity.

 ## 1.2.
 URIs, URLs, and URNs